Lisa Biron: Arrest

 On November 14, a federal grand jury returned a sealed indictment charging Biron with seven federal charges—one count each of transportation with intent to engage in criminal sexual activity and possession of child pornography, and five counts of sexual exploitation of children.
 Two days later, on November 16, Biron was awaiting a probable cause hearing to determine whether there was enough evidence against her to put her on trial on the state charges when FBI agents entered the courtroom and whisked her to the federal courthouse in Concord.
 There, she appeared before federal magistrate judge Landya McCafferty and was arraigned on the federal charges.
 Federal prosecutors told McCafferty that Biron had openly flouted her bond conditions.
 She had not only placed an ad on Craigslist, but had somehow acquired 200 rounds of ammunition and had been seen having sex and using marijuana, ecstasy and cocaine on several occasions—in some cases around children.
 She had also sent a threatening text message to Ore and had asked people to lie to investigators.
 Combined with other evidence, McCafferty ordered Biron jailed without bond, saying that while she was not a flight risk, "there are no conditions or combination of conditions of release that will reasonably assure the safety of the community."
 On January 3, 2013, an additional charge of child exploitation was added in a superseding indictment.
-According to John Kacavas, the United States Attorney for New Hampshire, this charge was based on evidence that Biron had recorded herself having sex with her daughter.
+According to John Kacavas, the United States Attorney for New Hampshire, this charge was based on evidence that Biron had recorded herself sexually abusing her daughter.

-The case attracted some additional notoriety due to Biron's ties to the ADF, designated a hate group by the Southern Poverty Law Center.
-The ADF issued a statement in an attempt to distance itself from Biron, stressing that she was only associated with them and was never an employee.